At Ian's Place - Part VIII, in which There is Melon and also f*bombing (you've been warned.)

 For possibly the seventh time in my life, I was speechless.
 I did what was sensible and rolled over on my back across the octopus.
 Ian took off his glasses.
 He kept kissing, I kept receiving, but at some point everything became reciprocal; we just entangled.
 Like tentacles.
 I’ll leave your imagination to it; you know what living room floor sex is, and if you don’t you should conduct your own research.
-I’ve always found the act of creating art to be innately sexual.
+I’ve always found the act of creating art to be innately sensual.
 I was very aware that I was lying on top of my creation, even fucking my art.
 Maybe Ian was, too.

 For probably fewer minutes than seemed real we had a world inside our world: Ian, me, the octopus, the carpet shoved aside to make room.
 Our inner universe dissipated awkwardly into the every-day: pulling up jeans, bumping into furniture out of place.
 We lay on the floor a while longer, about the time it would take to smoke a cigarette.
 Ian spoke first.

 “Should I put the carpet back?
 It’s gonna get chipped.
 What’s in the bag?”

 “Coffee, sandwich stuff…you hungry?
 It’s designed to get chipped, in a way.
 Paint on wood looks beautiful with some wear and tear.”

 “Right, no, yeah it does,” Ian said, sounding a little like me, but I understood – answering each question or comment in turn.
 He grunted a little hefting to his feet.
 “I got the coffee.”